 The report, “Enhancing Impact in the Public Square: Building Capacity and Developing Leadership among American Muslims and Their Organizations,” is one of five papers written by working group conveners at the U.S.-Islamic World Forum in April 2011.

-Nadia Roumani is a contributing fellow with the USC Center for Religion and Civic Culture.
+Nadia Roumani cofounded the American Muslim Civic Leadership Institute at the USC Center for Religion and Civic Culture.